TechxArtisanStudio/Openterface/docs/faq.md

 If you encounter the same issue, please report it to us via a GitHub issue.

 ### How is video/data transmitted between devices?
 Video data is captured via HDMI and transmitted over USB 2.0 to the host computer for display.
-The switchable USB 2.0 port allows basic peripheral sharing.
-Future versions may offer higher throughput connections with USB 3.
+The switchable USB 2.0 port allows a usb drive or other usb device sharing between the target and the host.

 ### How does the Openterface Mini-KVM handle power?
 The device does not require an external power supply, as it is designed to be powered through its Type-C connections from the host, enhancing its portability.
 In scenarios where the target device is a low-power micro-computer, such as a Raspberry Pi, it could be powered through the host via the Mini-KVM's switchable USB port.
 However, this is not recommended.
 The standard method of operation is to have an external power supply to the target device.